robeady/cricket-2004-stroke-preview/README.md

 5. Edit strokes in your favourite text editor.
 On save, stroke preview will refresh automatically.
 6. When you are happy, import the modified AI cfg file back into Config Editor by clicking Import AI

-To save doing step 4 every time, you can create a stroke_preview.toml file in the working directory of the program like
+To save doing step 4 every time, you can create a stroke_preview.toml file in the working directory of the program containing

     cfg_file = 'path\to\AI.cfg'
     list_file = 'path\to\List.txt'

+This repository contains a List.txt file sourced from the [planet cricket forum](https://www.planetcricket.org/forums/threads/updated-list-txt-with-more-bowling-options.10374/) with more stroke descriptions than the one that ships with the Config Editor.

 ## For developers

 This app is written in Rust using the excellent [native-windows-gui](https://github.com/gabdube/native-windows-gui) library.
+Stroke config files are parsed using [nom](https://github.com/Geal/nom).